-The financial highlights table helps you understand the fund's financial performance for the past five years.
+The financial highlights table helps you understand the fund's financial performance since the fund's inception.

 Certain information reflects financial results for a single fund share.
-The total returns in the table represent the rate that you would have earned or lost on an investment in Class A, Class C and Class Y shares of the fund (assuming reinvestment of all dividends and distributions).
+The total return in the table represent the rate that you would have earned or lost on an investment in shares of the fund (assuming reinvestment of all dividends and distributions).